FreshRSS/FreshRSS/docs/en/users/07_Frequently_Asked_Questions.md

 - Whitelist your FreshRSS instance by adding it in _uBlock > Open the dashboard > Whitelist_.
 - Authorize your FreshRSS instance to call `sharing` configuration page by adding the rule `*sharing,domain=~yourdomain.com` in _uBlock > Open the dashboard > My filters_

+## Problems with firewalls

+If you have the error "Blast!
+This feed has encountered a problem.
+Please verify that it is always reachable then update it.", it might be because of a firewall misconfiguration.

+To identify the problem, here are the steps to follow:

+- step 1: Try to reach the feed locally to discard a problem with the feed itself.
+You can use your browser to this purpose.
+- step 2: Try to reach the feed from the host in which FreshRSS is installed.
+Something like `time curl -v 'http://myfeed.com'` should make the deal.
+If you are running FreshRSS within a Docker container, then you can check connectivity from within the container itself with something similar to `sudo docker exec freshrss php -r "readfile('http://myfeed.com');"`.
+If none of this works, then it might be a problem with your firewall.

+Then to fix it, you need to do check your firewall configuration and ensure that you are not blocking connections to IPs and/or ports in which your feeds are located.
+If using iptables and you are blocking inbound connections to ports 80/443, check that the rules are properly configured and you are not also blocking outbound connections to the very same ports.

+For example, when using the firewall provided by Synology, you can block traffic for certain applications (i.e., ports).
+One could think that these rules would be applied only to incoming connections but specifying * for the originating host of the requests will also include your local networks.
+To deal with this issue, you will have to add exceptions for your local networks to be able to access those ports with a higher priority than the one blocking incoming connections.
+This could be similar for other frontends to iptables.
+Please check the following discussion about a [similar issue](https://www.reddit.com/r/synology/comments/8fo2sj/ds918_firewall_blocking_outgoing_traffic_from/).